 Sometimes, no matter what the practicalities are telling you, your heart wants something else.
 Think carefully about how you are feeling, and what you think would be the ideal time for you to have another baby.
 Once you’ve worked out how you feel, you can sit down and talk it through with your partner.
 Remember, you may need to reach a compromise that you both feel happy with.

 It’s impossible to predict or know what the ideal age gap is for your family, there are always going to be challenges that we face in the present time and in the future – just as there will be the good things.
-Talking through the issues above may help you to prioritise what is most important for your family balance.
+Talking through the issues above may help you to prioritize what is most important for your family balance.
 Whatever age gap you choose, know that when your baby is finally in your arms, you probably wouldn’t have it any other way.